Stencil printing: Masking

 The required accuracy in alignment can also be achieved by controlling the flow of solder on the PWB during reflow soldering.
 For this purpose, the space between the pads is often coated with a solder mask.
 The solder mask materials have no affinity to the molten solder and hence, no positive bonding is formed between them as the solder solidifies.
-This process is often referred to as Solder masking.
-The mask must be centered correctly.
+This process is often referred to as solder masking.
+The mask must be aligned correctly.
 The mask protects the PWB against oxidation, and prevents unintended solder bridges from forming between closely spaced solder pads.

 Also the height of the solder mask should be lower than the pad height to avoid gasketing problems.
 If the height of the solder mask is greater than that of the pad, then some of the solder paste would settle in the empty space between the mask and the pad.
 This is what is referred to as gasketing.
 It is a seal that fills the space between two surfaces to prevent leakages.
 Gasketing is a problem as the excess solder paste around the pad may be more than a nuisance factor for circuits having very small line spacing.